Open Records Requests

 - Copies of records are available for the following charges, payable in advance:

 a) Non-commercial document requests $ .10 per copy b) Non-commercial recordings, computer disks, tapes $5.00 per copy

 - Commercial requests, special requests, or those requested in a non-standardized format may be subject to higher fees taking into account loss of staff time and actual cost of reproduction.

 - The applicant shall also be charged for any postage costs incurred by the County.

-- The application shall be hand-delivered, mailed or sent via fax.
+- The application shall be hand-delivered, mailed, emailed or sent via fax.